hgandras/Photorealistic-Graphics-Summer-semester-2023/DOC.md

 ---
 Here is a brief description of how the command line application works.
 Besides I made a doxygen documentation for the classes, it will be uploaded when I finish all the XML commenting.
  ## Config classes
+ The config classes have the same structure as the json file.
+In addition the SceneConfig has an Init method, that creates the objects that are part of the scene, and when the class Config is created the Init method is called.
+This way, when the scene is initialized from the config file, the Scene's constructor just adds the created objects to the scene.
  ## Scene
+ In this part the scene class, and all of the elements that can be added to the scene are described (will be described).
  ## Shading
+ The shading module has two main components.
+One is the ReflecteceFunction abstract class.
+The classes that implement this define a function that describes how the light is reflected on the surface of the object.
+Right now Phong reflectance model is the only one available.

+ The other part is the different materials.
+They are not used in the code, since the only shading is the Phong model, and the material's parameters can be set in the config file, which are the parameters for the Phong reflection.
  ## Utils

 # Future plans, and some faulty behaviours.